 Common HGH Side Effects

 Amongst the most common HGH side effects is water retention.
 When you begin to use HGH, your body will start to retain water over the first couple of days.
 You’ll notice this specifically in your finger, toes, and face.
 Though it may feel unpleasant, it’s the first sign that the HGH is actually working.
-There are three main attributes the aid in regulating the amount of water that’s in your body: vasopressin, ANP (atrial natriuretic peptide) and sodium ions.
+There are three main attributes that aid in regulating the amount of water that’s in your body: vasopressin, ANP (atrial natriuretic peptide), and sodium ions.

 When you take HGH, these balance of these three substances teeters, thus, vasopressin starts to retain fluid in the body.